Dying of Covid-19: What reading Atul Gawande’s ‘Being Mortal’ makes us think about right now

 The anxiety and fear that initially surrounded the coronavirus – “It’s everywhere, I could be next!” – seems to have dissipated, and we’re relieved that restaurants are open for business and gyms will be too.
 Now that our individual liberties have been restored, we’re no longer locked in and IPL is on, Covid deaths have become just another statistic flashing on our phones.
 Nearly 700 deaths every day in India and almost 50 in Mumbai daily.
 Have we forgotten to collectively mourn the passing over into the great unknowable of so many?

-The affecting stories in Being Mortal of Americans who’re facing death, owing to old age or terminal illness, showed me what life might be like near the end: the pain, the fear and the decisions about medical treatment.
+Being Mortal showed me what life might be like near the end: the pain, the fear and the decisions about medical treatment.
 The book stirs you, shakes you up, makes you wonder about what’s really important when life is slipping out of you or someone you love.

 Gawande takes us into the hospital and the hospice-at-home, and we encounter debility and slowly approaching death from the point of view of patients and their doctors.
 He says that modern medicine has, by insisting on conserving life and fighting against nature’s limits – inevitable death – failed many at the ends of their lives.
-Gawande appeals to the medical community to embrace end-of-life care with greater empathy so that the elderly and terminally ill may become “the authors of their lives”, and asks questions about what mortality means in the world of medicine.
+Gawande appeals to the medical community to embrace end-of-life care with greater empathy so that the elderly and terminally ill may become the authors of their lives, and asks questions about what mortality means in the world of medicine.

 It’s not an easy book to weather if the worldwide deaths from the pandemic are giving you nightmares.
 Or if you’re worried for your ageing parents.
 But it helps you glimpse, even momentarily, the anxieties that come up when death is near and the trade-offs people are willing to make to live a little before they die.